bassixt/Branch_prediction_whats_left/README.md

 	├── Makefile
 	└── tftp_script

-To reproduce all of this first step to follow is to clone this repository:
+To reproduce all of this, first step to follow is to clone this repository:
 open a new terminal and run the following command
 ```
 git clone git@gitlab.eurecom.fr:coletta/Branch_prediction_whats_left.git